 In general objectives of a fieldlab could be:

-- testing a labmodel whether it meets the wishes of the end-user
+- Testing a labmodel whether it meets the wishes of the end-user locally.

-- searching for co -financers for development etc.
+- Searching for local co -financers for development etc.

 Fieldlabs will be activated after the collaborating partners have ensured that the necessary budget to carry out a field lab project is available, and a collaboration agreement has been signed.